 Easy Vegetable Side Dishes to Serve with the Oven Brisket

-Braised beef brisket is a total comfort food, so it pretty much goes with anything.
+Braised brisket is a total comfort food, so it pretty much goes with anything.

-Serve any (or all!) of these easy side dishes with the brisket:
+Serve any (or all!) of these easy side dishes with this brisket:

 - Lyonnaise Potatoes - The classic French dish of crispy potato slices cooked with sliced onions.
 The perfect accompaniment to any beef recipe.